 The class is held randomly on different days, at different times, and at different locations.
 Check our Facebook for upcoming class dates, times, locations.

-Cost: $5 drop-in per person, per class
+$5 cash drop-in per person, per class

 Wear comfortable, easy-to-move-in clothes.
 Keep in mind that dancing is a workout, so you’ll probably get sweaty!
 Athletic shoes like sneakers are usually best, but it comes down to your comfort.
-Some choose to wear Irish dancing light shoes (similar to ballet or jazz shoes), some choose to wear dance sneakers, but most choose to wear normal athletic sneakers.
+Some people choose to wear Irish dancing light shoes (similar to ballet or jazz shoes), some choose to wear dance sneakers, but most choose to wear normal athletic sneakers.
 Whatever feels comfortable to you!
 We also recommend bringing a water bottle to stay hydrated between dances.

 Actually, it is!
 You don’t need any dance experience whatsoever in order to ceili dance – in fact, you don’t even need to be especially coordinated!
 We always say – if you can walk, you can ceili dance!
 The wonderful thing about Irish ceili dancing is that it is founded in a sense of community, so it’s not about moving perfectly through formations or executing dance moves perfectly.
 It’s about having a good time!
 So if your feet don’t do the footwork properly, no problem!
 If you mess up a formation, have a good laugh!
 We’re all there to support and have fun with each other, participating in this activity we all enjoy to the music we all tap our feet to.
 So come on out and give it a try!
-We’ll greet you with a smile and hopefully present you with a fun and memorable evening that you’ll want to come back to again and again!
+We’ll greet you with a smile and hopefully present you with a fun and memorable class that you’ll want to come back to again and again!